Criterion of unrecognizability of a finite group by its Gruenberg-Kegel graph: Other graphs

 \paragraph{Proof of Theorem~\ref{t:nullgk}} The equivalence of $(a)$ and $(b)$ is \cite[Theorem 28]{AACNS}; we give the proof for completeness.
 If the group $G$ contains an element $g$ of order $pq$, where $p$ and $q$ are primes, then $\langle g^p,g^q\rangle=\langle g\rangle$, so $g^p$ and $g^q$ are joined in the enhanced power graph, but not in the power graph.
 Conversely, suppose that there are no edges in the Gruenberg--Kegel graph of $G$.
 Then every element of $G$ has prime power order.
 Suppose that $g$ and $h$ are joined in the enhanced power graph of $G$, so that they generate a cyclic group, necessarily of prime power order.
 This group must be generated by one of $g$ and $h$, say $g$; then $h$ is a power of $g$, so $g$ and $h$ are adjacent in the power graph.

 We now turn to the equivalence of (b) and (c).

-Finite groups whose Gruenberg--Kegel graphs do not have edges (these groups are known as \emph{EPPO-groups}) were investigating by many authors (seem for example, \cite{Higman,Shi_Yang,Suzuki}, also see \cite{KondrKhr1,KondrKhr2} and \cite[Proposition]{AKondTrianFree2}).
+Finite groups whose Gruenberg--Kegel graphs do not have edges (these groups are known as \emph{EPPO-groups}) were investigated by many authors (see, for example, \cite{Higman,Shi_Yang,Suzuki}, also see \cite{KondrKhr1,KondrKhr2} and \cite[Proposition]{AKondTrianFree2}).
 Let us just summarize these results and obtain the explicit list of such groups given in (c).
-This result does not depend on the Classification of Finite Simple Groups.
+This result does not depend on the classification of finite simple groups.

-\begin{lemma}[See {\rm \cite{Bus_Gor}}, see also, for example, {\rm \cite[Lemma~1]{Zin_Maz}}] Let $G = FH$ is a Frobenius group with kernel $F$ and complement $H$.
+\begin{lemma}{\rm ({See {\rm \cite{Bus_Gor}}, see also, for example, {\rm \cite[Lemma~1]{Zin_Maz}}})} Let $G = FH$ is a Frobenius group with kernel $F$ and complement $H$.
 Then

 $(a)$ $F=F(G)$ is the Fitting subgroup of $G$ and $|H|$ divides $|F| - 1$.